sporkus/le_chiffre_keyboard_stm32/readme.md

 * DFU button is placed in the legacy reset button position.
 Plug in the board or push the reset button while DFU button is held down to enable DFU mode.
 * Reset button is optional.

+## Notes
+* SK6812 mini 3535 has placement marker on "Data In" pin.
+Don't confuse it with sk6812-HS mini or sk6812 mini-E.